top of page

 valuable when there comes a time when an Advanced Directive is necessary to guide the medical staff.

 I will work with you to make sure that your Plan represents who you are, your values and how you want your wishes to be honored.
-Some of what we may discuss include things such as:

 The planning process helps adults of any age or stage of health understand and share their personal values, life goals and preferences.
-And, it is one of valued gifts you can leave for those you love so they know what to do when and if the time comes.
+And, it is one of the valued gifts you can leave for those you love so they know what to do when and if the time comes.

 patient advocate

-Patient Advocate
+Patient Advocacy

 Often, as we age and in our older years, there can be far too many aggressive treatment procedures that, when given in late life do not benefit an older adult.
 Slow medicine can be a more appropriate approach in evaluating how to move forward when a serious and or terminal illness arrives.